shoaib4/GoChatApp/README.md

 # GoChatApp
 This is my first golang project, I created it with minimalistic code and only implemented the nesseary functionality.
-I tryed to male it as simple as possible.
+I tried to make it as simple as possible.

 # In Client
 * Client needs to innitiate the socker connection by hitting some url `ws://localhost:8080/ws`